edgedb/easy-edgedb/README.md

 }
 ```

 Especially the `Crewman` types who are now just numbers.
-Better to give them names based on the numbers.
+Maybe we'll just update them with names based on the numbers instead.
 This will be easy:

 ```
 UPDATE Crewman